Stonewall (2015 film): Controversy

 Prior to release, the promotional trailer was criticized by many for what they felt was its lack of representation of the full diversity of people who were involved in the uprising, in particular people of color, drag queens, butch lesbians and transgender people.
 Emmerich responded to the controversy, saying, "The film is racially and sexually far more diverse than some people appear to think."

 Irvine, who plays the lead role, denied that key historical figures have been omitted or whitewashed.
 "To anyone with concerns about the diversity of the #StonewallMovie, I saw the movie for the 1st time last week and can assure you all that it represents almost every race and division of society that was so fundamental to one of the most noteworthy civil rights movements in living history," Irvine wrote on his Instagram account.
 "Marsha P. Johnson is a major part of the movie, and although 1st hand accounts of who threw the 1st brick in the riots vary wildly, it is a fictional black transvestite character, played by the very talented Vladimir Alexis, who pulls out the 1st brick in the riot scene," he continued.

 Responding to the criticism the film itself received, Emmerich said of his casting choice: "I didn't make this movie only for gay people, I made it also for straight people...
 As a director you have to put yourself in your movies, and I'm white and gay."

-Later in 2015, those who protested the film were listed as one of the nine runners-up for The Advocates Person of the Year.
+Later in 2015, those who protested against the film were listed as one of the nine runners-up for The Advocates Person of the Year.

 In 2016, Emmerich blamed the failure on "one voice on the internet who saw a trailer and said, this is whitewashing Stonewall.
-Stonewall was a white event, let’s be honest.
+Stonewall was a white event, let's be honest.
 But nobody wanted to hear that any more."